Boronia, Victoria: Community groups

 There are numerous community and service groups in Boronia, including a Lions Club, a Rotary Club, the Returned and Services League (RSL), YWCA Women's Group, Probus Clubs, Country Women's Association, VIEW Club, Scouts and various church groups that build community and/or provide meals, such as St Paul's Anglican, Boronia Road Uniting Church, Mountain District Vineyard, Boronia Church of Christ and St Joseph's Catholic Church.

+The Boronia CFA Fire Station was located where the Boronia Junction and Woolworths supermarket now stands and after becoming both a permanently staffed CFA station along with volunteers it relocated to near the intersection of Scoresby and Boronia Roads where it is now a Fire Rescue Victoria Fire Station.

 Sport and leisure

-Amenities include a 24-hour gymnasium and Knox Leisureworks, a swimming pool and exercise centre proudly managed by Belgravia Leisure.
+Amenities include a 24-hour gymnasium and Knox Leisureworks, a swimming pool and exercise centre managed by Belgravia Leisure.

 The suburb has an Australian Rules football team, the Boronia Hawks, competing in the Eastern Football League.
 The club is based at Tormore Reserve, which is a cricket ground in the summer months as the home ground of the Boronia Cricket Club.

 Other activities include the Boronia Bowls Club, health and fitness centres, netball clubs, an internet cafe, swimming schools/clubs, martial arts schools, a pool club, rehabilitation clinics, bike paths and numerous small parks and playgrounds, Boronia Weightlifting Club and calisthenics schools.
 Knox Basketball Stadium, which was built in 1975 and slated for decommissioning in 2017, is located in Boronia and is home to Knox Basketball Incorporated.
 There is also a library and a radio-control car club and raceway in the basketball stadium precinct.
 A new Dance and Cheerleading school was opened in February 2008.

 Boronia Soccer Club is based in the neighbouring suburb of Ferntree Gully.
 It has teams from U12 - U18.
 It also has a junior’s program, which anyone from the age of 6-18 can attend.

 The Eastern Raptors play rugby league in NRL Victoria.

 Retail

 Boronia Junction, a relatively new shopping centre, was completed over 2000–2001.
-Boronia Junction includes an AMF Bowling Centre, a number of restaurants and a hairdresser.
+Boronia Junction includes a number of restaurants and a hairdresser.
 There has been a cinema in Boronia for many decades (although not continuously).
 Metro Cinemas opened in 2005 (in the former Village Cinemas complex in Dorset Square).
 Boronia boasts over 11 restaurants, including Indian, Thai, Malaysian, Chinese and Italian cuisine.

 The other two shopping precincts in Boronia are Boronia Village and Dorset Square (including Boronia Mall).
 There is also the Dorset Arcade and Chandler Arcade, both run by the Boronia Chamber of Commerce.
 Boronia is currently being targeted by Knox City Council for rejuvenation, in consultation with resident interest groups.
 Major works are intended for the Dorset Square retail and entertainment precinct during 2008.

 Dorset Calisthenics College is also located in Boronia.